Massive expansion to Unova region; New Habitat Pokédex; Unova Link features

 The new Marine Tube underneath Undella Bay is one of the most visually impressive areas in each game.

 However, there were certain things I couldn’t help but notice that Black & White 2 did not have, such as the ability to turn on auto-run.
 The PC box system, while better than Black & White, could also be more intuitive, and swapping Pokémon out of boxes still takes more time than it should.
-My biggest annoyance, however, is the fact that we’re forced to stare at the C-Gear on the bottom screen once again.
+My biggest annoyance is the fact that we’re forced to stare at the C-Gear on the bottom screen once again.
 I wish it could be turned off in favor of the one-touch menu options that were in HeartGold and SoulSilver.
 I also feel like Black and White 2 are somewhat bloated by all of the minigames and connection options.
 Varied content is great, but it doesn’t seem to be there for any other reason than simply cramming in as much stuff as possible.
 It also begs the question as it whether it’s really necessary to have two sequel versions.
 All of these new changes could have easily been implemented into a single, stand alone game, and releasing four versions of what’s effectively the same game within such a short time just seems a bit overkill, even for a series such as Pokémon.

 Despite my small grievances, I still welcome the new return to Unova with open arms.
 Game Freak have really pulled all it could out of the now eight-year-old DS hardware, making Black & White 2 easily the best Pokémon games since HeartGold & SoulSilver.
 The sheer amount of new content and the addition of “new” Pokémon means there’s dozens if not hundreds of hours of fun to be had, and the details in the environment and the animated sprites of the Pokémon in battle look especially rich and colorful.
-The sometimes jagged and awkward looking 3D structures from Black & White have also been cleaned up considerably, and the soundtrack has been remixed and improved from the original games as well.
-These Pokémon adventures will likely be the swan song of the ageing Nintendo DS system, so I’m glad to see it go out on such a high note.
+The sometimes jagged and awkward looking 3D structures from Black & White have also been cleaned up considerably, and the soundtrack has been remixed and improved from the original games.
+These Pokémon adventures will likely be the swan song of the aging Nintendo DS system, so I’m glad to see it go out on such a high note.
 Whether you’re a Pokémaniac, a rookie trainer, or a nostalgic Red & Blue fanboy, Black & White 2 are must-play games.